dell/csm-docs/content/v2/replication/_index.md

 * Start applications after the migration.
 * Replicate `PersistentVolumeClaim` objects within/across clusters.
 * Replication with METRO mode does not need Replicator sidecar and common controller.
+* Different namespaces cannot share the same RDF group for creating volumes with ASYNC mode for PowerMax.
+* Same RDF group cannot be shared across different replication modes for PowerMax.

 ### CSM for Replication Module Capabilities